 Brian read for his BA in Law (scholar) and LLM (Wright Rogers scholar, Faculty of Law) at Robinson College.
 He then took up a W.M.
 Tapp doctoral studentship at Gonville and Caius College, and his PhD was supervised by Professor Kevin Gray and Dr Jens Scherpe.

 After three years as Bob Alexander Fellow at King's College, Brian returned to Robinson in October 2012, where he teaches Equity, Family Law and Land Law.
 Brian has been a visiting academic at the Catholic University of Leuven, the University of New South Wales and Utrecht University.
 He is a member of the International Advisory Board of FamRZ.
-He was formerly a member of the Board of Scrutiny.
+He was formerly a member of the University of Cambridge's Board of Scrutiny.